mainmatter/ember-cli-deploy-webhooks/README.md

 - `configure`
 - `setup`

-_Hooks that can be used for notifications:_
+_Hooks that can be used for webhooks:_

 - `willDeploy`
 - `willBuild`